- Home

 Fixing the car, DIY, and gardening can all have big health benefits – and, in fact, the NHS has emphasised that gardening can be both a moderate and vigorous aerobic activity, as well as an effective exercise for strengthening muscles.
 Any form of digging or landscaping counts as robust aerobic activity, while raking leaves, planting seeds, and pulling weeds are more moderate.
 Even mowing the lawn at a leisurely pace counts!

 Virtual exercises have also never been more popular than they are today – and for good reason.
-While the coronavirus pandemic may have been the initial reason many people got into virtual classes, they’ve remained popular because they’re a great way to exercise on your own terms and at your own pace.
+While the coronavirus pandemic may have been the initial reason many people got into virtual classes, they’ve remained popular because they’re a great way to exercise on your terms and at your own pace.

-You can keep yourself motivated by following the routine and you can also take as many breaks as you like.
-Plus, if you’re not confident enough to work out in front of other people, online videos give some welcome privacy too.
-But with so many online exercise classes available, which should you choose?
+You can keep yourself motivated by following the routine and taking as many breaks as you like.
+Plus, if you’re not confident enough to work out in front of other people, online videos give some welcome privacy, too.

-Move It Or Lose It run classes that have been developed by experts in ageing research to help people maintain greater independence in later life.
+Move It Or Lose It runs classes that have been developed by experts in ageing research to help people maintain greater independence in later life.
 Each class is designed to help you improve your balance, flexibility, aerobic health, and strength.
 Classes can be found at gyms, community halls, and leisure centres UK-wide and can also be done virtually on-demand or live.

 Classes do carry a fee – though if you already have a membership with a gym or leisure centre network, you might be able to take classes as part of this, with no extra charge.
 If you don’t have a membership, you can still take your first class for free to see if you like it.